The Legend of the 7 Golden Vampires: Home media

-The American DVD from Anchor Bay Entertainment features both the original unedited The Legend of the 7 Golden Vampires version and the later edited The 7 Brothers Meet Dracula version.
-The DVD also features a recording of Peter Cushing telling the story of the film with music and sound effects, which was released as an LP record at the time of the film's release.
+The Legend of the 7 Golden Vampires was released on VHS by 1991.
+It was released on DVD in the United Kingdom by Warner Bros.
+Home Entertainment.
+In 1998, The Roan Group released a LaserDisc edition of the film in the United States, which includes both the original unedited The Legend of the 7 Golden Vampires version and the later The 7 Brothers Meet Dracula version.
+Anchor Bay Entertainment issued a DVD release of the film in the US, again featuring both cuts of the film.
+The US DVD also features a recording of Peter Cushing telling the story of the film with music and sound effects, which was released as an LP record at the time of the film's release.